nothing is perfect: believe in nothing

 the direct experience of being / aka choiceless awareness (!* !*)

-a direct frontal attack on the question: Who am I? / see “The Answer” by Thanu Padmanabhan (!?)
+a direct frontal attack on the question: Who am I? / see “The Answer” – link on his home page – by Thanu Padmanabhan (!?)

-/ click on the search icon in the reader below, enter the word direct, and step through the six matches
+/ search for the word direct in the document below and step through the six matches

 nothing and being